knative/serving/docs/contracts/developer-monitoring-contract.md

 #### revision_request_count

-Description: Number of times an application, a container or a function has been called.
+Description: Number of times an application, a container or a function has been called since it was deployed.

 Type: Counter